laravel/docs/eloquent-relationships.md

 The "has-one-through" relationship links models through a single intermediate relation.

-For example, inside a vehicle repair shop, each Mechanic has one Car, and each Car has one Owner.
-While the Mechanic and the Owner have no direct connection, the Mechanic can access to the Owner _through_ the Car itself.
+For example, in a vehicle repair shop application, each `Mechanic` may have one `Car`, and each `Car` may have one `Owner`.
+While the `Mechanic` and the `Owner` have no direct connection, the `Mechanic` can access to the `Owner` _through_ the `Car` itself.
+Let's look at the tables necessary to define this relationship:

     mechanics
         id - integer
         name - string

     cars
         id - integer
         model - string
         mechanic_id - integer

     owners
         id - integer
         name - string
         car_id - integer

-Though the `owners` table does not contain a `mechanic_id` column, the `hasOneThrough` relation can provide access to the car's owner to the mechanic model.
-Now that we have examined the table structure for the relationship, let's define it on the `Mechanic` model:
+Now that we have examined the table structure for the relationship, let's define the relationship on the `Mechanic` model:

     <?php